 Deaths in custody

-The Committee, chaired by the Assistant Commissioner, Office of the Commissioner and Human Resources, meets monthly and is strategically comprised of senior officers from CSNSW, the Chief Executive of NSW Justice Health and Forensic Mental Health Network and a representative from the NSW Police Force.
-Since 13 July, 2010 a representative from the NSW State Coroner's Court also attends as an observer on the Committee.
+The Committee, chaired by the Assistant Commissioner, Governance and Continuous Improvement, meets quarterly and includes senior officers from CSNSW, senior representation from Justice Health and Forensic Mental Health Network, and also extends an invitation to a representative from the NSW State Coroner's Court.

-The Committee ensures that the most appropriate and timely action is taken in response to internal reports including investigation reports and coronial findings and recommendations.
-Additionally, the Committee oversees the implementation of any recommendations arising from investigations of these critical incidents.
+The Committee ensures action is taken in response to internal reports including investigation reports and Coronial findings and recommendations, and oversees implementation of any recommendations arising.

 This policy applies to all correctional centres and other facilities administered by or on behalf of CSNSW.
 The Principal Manager, ASPU is responsible for ensuring this policy is applied.

-Corrective Services NSW (CSNSW) is bound by the following legislation and actions are to be in accordance with the relevant legislation in relation to a death in custody.
+Corrective Services NSW (CSNSW) is bound by the following legislation and any actions taken in relaton to a death in custody must be in accordance with:

 - Crimes (Administration of Sentences) Act 1999 Section 74